Australian Shepherd

 Breed Type - Family/guard:

-The right family for an Australian Shepherd is someone who is committed to assisting with his growth and who understands their needs.
-If proper training and daily exercise requirements are met they will be extremely devoted dogs.
+The right family for an Australian Shepherd is someone who is committed to assisting with its growth and who understands their needs.
+If proper training and daily exercise requirements are met, they will be extremely devoted dogs.
 With a child old enough to excel in training sessions, the Aussie can make a wonderful family pet.

 Training:

-Aussies learn quickly and are typically friendly to training, thanks to high intelligence.
+Aussies learn quickly and are typically friendly to training, thanks to their high intelligence.
 Giving consistent and proper training will make your Aussie extremely obedient.
-Begin training sessions when your dog is a puppy with socialization to ample environments and people as well as basic instructions like stay and sit.
-These dogs have done well at games including obedience, agility, hoopers, disc-dog, and scentwork, and require enough activities to keep their bodies’ content and minds busy.
+Begin training sessions when your dog is a puppy with socialisation to ample environments and people as well as basic instructions like stay and sit.
+These dogs have done well at games including obedience, agility, hoopers, disc-dog, and scentwork, and require enough activities to keep their bodies content and minds busy.

 Health & Care:

-Due to being a hardy breed, Australian Shepherds are considered a healthy dog.
+Due to being a hardy breed, Australian Shepherds are considered healthy dogs.
 However, there are specific health issues more common to Aussies.
-They are highly susceptible to hip dysplasia, eye issues like cataracts, etc. Australian Shepherds also are inclined to particular eye conditions, so medications or supplements promoting eye health may also be beneficial.
+They are highly susceptible to hip dysplasia, eye issues like cataracts, etc. Australian Shepherds are also inclined to particular eye conditions, so medications or supplements promoting eye health may also be beneficial.

 Generally, a premium-quality diet, veterinary care, and regular exercise will help keep dogs healthy both mentally and physically.
 Yearly elbow, hip, and eye assessments are recommended when it comes to caring for Aussies.